maxgalli/FlowSim/README.md

 # FlowSim
-Code for training the models of the paper: xxx
+Code for training the models of the paper: End-to-end simulation of particle physics events with Flow Matching and generator Oversampling

 ## Generate data